IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 When mechanical obstruction occurs (usually by a gallbladder stone) Obstructing the bile pigment duct.

-The condition is usually very obvious with severe symptoms, like severe upper right abdominal pain, severe nausea and maybe vomiting.
+The condition is usually very obvious with severe symptoms, like severe upper right abdominal pain, nausea, and vomiting.

-Also, the Jaundice is very noticeable in your eyes, skin, and urine color.
+Also, Jaundice is very noticeable in your eyes, skin, and urine color.

 C- Celiac disease:

-Eating one of these foods can cause severe inflammation in your intestine. and will cause you trouble like abdominal pain, yellow stool diarrhea or constipation.
+Eating one of these foods can cause severe inflammation in your intestine.
+And will cause you digestive troubles like abdominal pain, yellow stool diarrhea, or constipation.

 Celiac disease may be associated with other symptoms like headaches, depression, and skin rashes.